 Mixing with other grasses

-To best use the aggressive qualities of Kentucky bluegrass is most often mixed with 15% perennial ryegrass.
+To best utilize Kentucky bluegrass’s aggressive qualities, it is most often mixed with 15% perennial ryegrass.

-Some common mixtures that are successful depending on your zone:
+Some standard mixtures that are successful depending on your zone:

 - Blue Resilience Tall Fescue & Kentucky Bluegrass Mixture